castle-engine/castle-engine/packages/delphi/README.md

 - The `castle_engine_design` package _"Target platforms"_ must be only Win32.
 Because `designide` package is only for Windows 32-bit, just like Delphi IDE.

     And `designide` includes unit `ToolsAPI` which is in turn used by `CastleInternalDelphiDesignUtils` unit.

-- As Delphi IDE is 32-bit right now, note that you can use _"Install"_ on any package (regardless of target platforms it supports) only when the platform is set to _"Windows 32-bit"_.

 - Note about Win32 vs Win64: We generally recommend to build your Windows applications for 64-bit, as this is what users expect nowadays.
 But we fully support both 32-bit and 64-bit Windows versions, with any compiler.